How to Successfully Grow Ginger at Home

 We already know about ginger’s amazing healing properties.
 Very few medicinal plants have such a therapeutic tradition as this spicy, lemon-flavored root.
 Would you like to grow your own ginger at home?
-It’s very easy, we’ll explain it to you!
+It’s very easy, we’ll explain how in this article!

 1. Because it’s easy

-- You might think that ginger is an exotic plant that only grows in the East, but the truth is, this isn’t just a plant, but a rhizome, which can be cultivated indoors and inside.
-It is a simple tuber, easy to grow, and you could use in in salads, sauces, garnishes, and in delicious infusions.
+- You might think that ginger is an exotic plant that only grows in the East, but the truth is, this isn’t just a plant, but a rhizome, which can be cultivated indoors and outdoors.
+It is a simple tuber, easy to grow, and you could use in in salads, sauces, garnishes and in delicious infusions.

 2. For its therapeutic properties

-- Ginger is a great anti-inflammatory, perfect, for example, for pre-menstrual syndrome.
-It alleviates water retention and is a good relaxant, and also relieves pain.
+- Ginger is a great anti-inflammatory, perfect to ease the symptoms of pre-menstrual syndrome.
+It alleviates water retention and is a good relaxant.
+It may also help relieve pain.

-- Ginger also helps to better absorb nutrients from the foods you eat.
+- Ginger helps to absorb the nutrients from the foods you eat a lot better.

 - It is a great digestive.

-- Eating a little bit of ginger with hone will help reduce nausea, intestinal gas, and to eliminate stomach cramps.
-It is a wonder.
+- Eating a little bit of ginger with honey will help reduce nausea, intestinal gas, and eliminate stomach cramps.
+It’s a wonderful root.

-- Preparing ginger tea will alleviate your sore throat, cold and even flu symptoms.
-It is very effective.
+- Preparing ginger tea will alleviate your sore throat, cold and even some flu symptoms.
+It’s very effective.

-- Taking a bath with ginger essential oil helps to also reduce joint pain.
+- Taking a bath with ginger essential oil helps to reduce joint pain.

 How to grow ginger at home

-- You are going to be surprised by how easy it is.
-All you need to do is go to the store and choose a piece of ginger that looks thicker, with firm skin.
+You’ll be surprised by how easy it is.
+All you need to do is go to the store and choose a piece of ginger that looks thick, with firm skin.
 Try to pick one that doesn’t have many wrinkles or withered areas.
-Definitely pick one that seems fatter than teh others.
-Also look to see if the skin is bright and a light beige color.
+Definitely pick one that seems fatter than others.
+Also, look to see if the skin is bright and a light beige color.

-- Now you need to get the dirt ready in the pot.
-The pot should be wide.
-You should know that ginger likes to grow under less-intense light, almost between sun and shade.
+- Get the dirt ready in the pot.
+The pot should be wide since ginger likes to grow under less-intense light, almost between sun and shade.
 The soil should be moist.

 - Now make a hole in the soil and place half a piece of ginger inside the dirt.
-Find the sprouts in the ginger, because that is the part that should be buried in the soil.
+Find the sprouts in the ginger, that’s the part that should be buried.

-- One ready, place the pot between sun and shade, or with indirect light.
-Remember that what ginger most likes is heat, which means planting it in the spring or summer is perfect.
+- Once that’s ready, place the pot between sun and shade, or with indirect light.
+Remember that ginger likes heat, which means planting it in the spring or summer is perfect.

 - Make sure that you have good drainage underneath.
-It’s important that you water it enough, a little bit each day, being careful not to let the water pool.
+It’s important to water it every day but checking that the water doesn’t pool.

-- Ginger roots take roughly 10 months to grow before they are edible.
-It’s important that when you see the stalks growing, and the strong leaves, that you wait two weeks longer.
-After that time you can then look underneath the surface to see the rhizomes.
-They will probably be small, but they are ready for consumption.
+- Ginger roots take roughly 10 months to grow before they’re edible.
+It’s important to wait two more weeks after seeing the stalks growing.
+Then you can then look underneath the surface to see the rhizomes.
+They will probably be small, but they’re ready for consumption.

 - You can plant as much ginger as you like.
-With soft light, heat, and a little bit of water everyday, you will have a delicious and spicy root in less than a year.
-You are going to love it.
+With soft light, heat and a little bit of water everyday, you will have a delicious and spicy root in less than a year.
+You’re going to love it.